A Sequence-to-Sequence Approach to Dialogue State Tracking: Conclusion

 \section{Conclusion}

 We have proposed a new approach to dialogue state tracking.
 The approach, referred to as Seq2Seq-DU, takes dialogue state tracking (DST) as a problem of transforming all the utterances in a dialogue into semantic frames (state representations) on the basis of schema descriptions.
 Seq2Seq-DU is unique in that within the sequence to sequence framework it employs BERT in encoding of utterances and schema descriptions respectively and generates pointers in decoding of dialogue state.
-Seq2Seq-DU is a simple, scalable, and effective model for DST as well as NLU (natural language understanding), which can be viewed as a special case of DST.
-Experimental results show that Seq2Seq-DU significantly outperforms the state-of-the-arts methods in DST on the benchmark datasets of SGD, MultiWOZ2.2, WOZ2.0, DSTC2, M2M, and performs as well as the state-of-the-arts in NLU on the benchmark datasets of ATIS and SNIPS.
+Seq2Seq-DU is a global, reprentable, and scalable model for DST as well as NLU (natural language understanding).
+Experimental results show that Seq2Seq-DU significantly outperforms the state-of-the-arts methods in DST on the benchmark datasets of SGD, MultiWOZ2.2, MultiWOZ2.1, WOZ2.0, DSTC2, M2M, and performs as well as the state-of-the-arts in NLU on the benchmark datasets of ATIS and SNIPS.

-As future work, we plan to investigate several issues to further enhance the approach, including exploitation of BART~\cite{lewis2019bart} instead of BERT in encoding, addition of reinforcement learning into the learning process, and incorporation of other structured and unstructured knowledge into encoding.